-Message Description Unsupported Frame Rate Film rate closed-captioning (either as pass-through or up/down conversion) is not supported Data Not Present Packet is marked from closed captioning source external to the device that no data is present.
-No Data ID Packet from closed captioning source external to the device is not properly identified with 0x9669 as the first word of the header (unidentified packet).
+Message Description Unsupported Frame Rate Film rate closed-captioning (either as pass-through or up/down conversion) is not supported by the card.
+Data Not Present Packet is marked from closed captioning source external to the card that no data is present.
+No Data ID Packet from closed captioning source external to the card is not properly identified with 0x9669 as the first word of the header (unidentified packet).

 - caption service is marked as inactive display indicates bit in packet from upstream source may inadvertently be set as inactive.
-In this case, closed captioning data (if present) is still processed and passed by the device as normal. - The closed captioning function does not support PAL closed captioning standards.
+In this case, closed captioning data (if present) is still processed and passed by the card as normal. - The closed captioning function does not support PAL closed captioning standards.